DarrenJAN/school-notes/3b/cs-486-notes.md

   - A single variable is node consistent if all of the values in the variable's domain satisfy the variable's unary constraints

+- Filtering: **domain consistency**

+  - A variable x in X with possible values $D' \subseteq D$ is domain consistent if all values in $D'$ are allowed values for x.
+If some of them aren't, remove them to make it domain consistent.
+Should have at least 1 value.

 - filtering: **arc consistency**

   - forward checking propagates information from assigned to unassigned variables, but it cannot detect all future failures early